Real Estate Development Only Works If the Rules Let It

 That hierarchy matters because a site may look straightforward locally, but still be shaped by statewide environmental law, coastal regulation, building standards, or housing legislation.

-If there is one law in this topic that changes the tone of development most dramatically, it is CEQA.
+If there is one law in this topic that can materially change how a California project moves, it is .

-That does not mean CEQA is meaningless.
-It means CEQA is powerful.
+That does not make CEQA meaningless.
+It makes CEQA powerful.

 Another point that stood out to me is how a map can change a project before any design work even begins.